akhealth/EIS-Modernization/vendor-onboarding-checklist.md

 This section outlines procedures to grant access.
 Access to DHSS managed resources must be formally requested, sponsored and granted.
 All vendor access requests must be submitted through the EIS-R PMO.

-The information supplied below serves as a reference to help vendor staff understand how specific types of access request are granted once approved.
+The table below serves as a reference to help vendor staff understand how specific types of access request are granted once approved.

 | **Resource**                 | **Access managed by**                    | **Request method**                                                                                                                                                                              |